djipco/webmidi/website/api/classes/OutputChannel.md

 **Throws**:
-  * `RangeError` : The msb value must be between 0 and 127.
+  * `RangeError` : The semitones value must be an integer between 0 and 127.
-  * `RangeError` : The lsb value must be between 0 and 127.
+  * `RangeError` : The cents value must be an integer between 0 and 127.

 ### `.setPolyphonicMode(...)`